George Simpson (businessman)

 Sir George Simpson (c.
-1792 – 7 September 1860) was a Scottish explorer and colonial governor of the Hudson's Bay Company (HBC) during the period of its greatest power.
+1792 – 7 September 1860) was a Scottish explorer businessman.
+He was the colonial governor of the Hudson's Bay Company (HBC) during the period of its greatest power.
 From 1820 to 1860, he was in practice, if not in law, the British viceroy for the whole of Rupert's Land, an enormous territory of 3.9 e6km2 corresponding to nearly forty per cent of modern-day Canada.

 His efficient administration of the west was a precondition for the confederation of western and eastern Canada, which later created the Dominion of Canada.
 He was noted for his grasp of administrative detail and his physical stamina in traveling through the wilderness.
 Excepting voyageurs and their Siberian equivalents, few men have spent as much time travelling in the wilderness.

 Simpson was also the first person known to have "circumnavigated" the world by land, and became the most powerful man of the North American fur trade during his lifetime.

 Born out of wedlock to a solicitor in Dingwall, Scotland, Simpson was raised primarily by an aunt, and received a basic education at the local parish school.
 As a teenager, he was sent to apprentice as a clerk at an uncle's sugar brokerage in London, where he learned the intricacies of international trade, and demonstrated his clerical and managerial proficiency.
 He first came to the attention of the Hudson's Bay Company's management when his uncle's firm merged with that of Andrew Colvile-Wedderburn, a member of the Hudson Bay Company's board of directors.

 In 1820, despite his lack of experience in the North American fur trade, Simpson was appointed as the company's North American governor-in-chief locum tenens.
 He was chosen as an outsider to replace the existing North American governor, William Williams, should he be arrested by the North West Company (NWC), with whom the HBC was in conflict.
 Simpson emigrated to North America that year, where he was placed in charge of the Athabasca Department.
 In 1821, upon the amalgamation of the HBC and NWC, he was appointed as the governor of the newly established Northern Department of the HBC, whose territory extended from Fort Albany to the Pacific coast.
 In 1826 he assumed authority over the Southern Department, making him the sole governor of the entirety of the Hudson's Bay Company's territory in North America.

 His governorship was defined by the reorganization of the fur trade, a new focus on the Pacific coast, and his frequent cross-continental trips during which he would visit the forts within his domain.
 He made two trips to the Columbia River, in 1824 and 1827, and in 1841 made an overland journey around the world.
 He held the role of governor until his death in 1860.